AndreGismo/SNEE-Projekt/_sources/dummy.md

 Characteristic of the controller
 ```

 The characteristic represents the P-element of the controller.
-The voltage drop $\Delta U$ is defied according Equation [Equation 6](eq6):
+The voltage drop $\Delta U$ is defied according Equation [](eq6):

 ```{math}
 :label: eq6